infosecmatt/infosecmatt.com/_posts/2022-05-10-i-passed-the-oscp.md

 layout: post.template
 title: "I Passed the OSCP with a Perfect* Score"
 categories: certifications
+description: "Well, it was close enough.
+This blog post describes how I prepared for the OSCP, the materials I used, the lessons I learned, and my advice to future test takers."
+keywords: "oscp, offsec, passed, methodology, prep"
 blogpost_title: "I Passed the OSCP with a Perfect* Score"
 date: 2022-05-10
 ---